Distributed algorithms for fractional coloring: Maximum degree

 We now prove that finding a $(q\Delta\!:\!q)$-coloring is significantly harder.
-We will use a reduction to the \emph{sinkless orientation} problem: given a bipartite $n$-vertex 3-regular graph $G$, we have to find an orientation of the edges of $G$ so that each vertex has at least one outgoing edge.
-It was proved that in the \LOC model this takes $\Omega(\log \log n)$ rounds for a randomized algorithm~\cite{BFHKLRSU16} and $\Omega(\log n)$ for a deterministic algorithm~\cite{Bra19}.
+We will use a reduction from the \emph{sinkless orientation} problem: given a bipartite $n$-vertex $\Delta$-regular graph $G$, with $\Delta\ge 3$ we have to find an orientation of the edges of $G$ so that each vertex has at least one outgoing edge.
+It was proved that in the \LOC model this takes $\Omega(\log \log n)$ rounds for a randomized algorithm~\cite{BFHKLRSU16} (see also~\cite{CKP19}) and $\Omega(\log n)$ for a deterministic algorithm~\cite{CKP19} (see also~\cite{Bra19}).
+Note that the results in~\cite{BFHKLRSU16} and~\cite{Bra19} are proved for $\Delta=3$, while the results of~\cite{CKP19} are proved for any $\Delta\ge 3$.